Prototyping Tools Review: Proto.io vs. Origami Studio

 Origami is a prototyping tool built by Facebook and used in their everyday work.
 They shared it with the community in 2013.
 It was working with Quartz Composer at first, but it wasn’t a secret that this part of Xcode environment is not the best choice for prototyping purposes.
 That’s why last year Facebook introduced Origami Studio - their previous prototyping tool but working with its own environment.
-Thanks to this move, its performance was greatly enhanced but unfortunately, it’s still reserved for Mac users only.
+Thanks to this move, its performance was greatly enhanced but unfortunately, creating Origami app prototypes is still reserved for Mac users only.

 Proto.io was launched in 2011 as a commercial web platform for creating prototypes for iPhones and iPads.
 It quickly transformed into a complex environment enabling prototyping for numerous devices.
 The fact that Proto.io is a web application makes it easier to use but sometimes may slow down your work.
 Also, don’t try to play with this one during weekends in the countryside.
 Internet connection is vital!

 As I stressed before, the two programs function quite differently from each other.
 While both of them might be described as layer-based tools,Proto.io gives you the possibility to create your layers on different screens.
 That small detail makes working on your app prototype much easier when it gets bigger and bigger.